Serving Austin, Dripping Springs, & Bear Creek

 If dental crowns are recommended for one or more of your teeth, you may find yourself wondering “why can’t I get a simple filling?”
-Many people have the same question.
-There are several reasons why a crown may be recommended.
-One of the most common ones is due to a multi-surface (large) filling.
+Many patients have the same question.
+There are several reasons why a dental crown may be recommended.
+One of the most common reasons is due to a multi-surface (large) filling.

 When we have large fillings on a tooth, normal biting may cause vertical forces to go down the tooth and lead to tooth fracture.
 To prevent your tooth or existing filling from fracturing, a tooth crown is placed to fully cover, strengthen and stabilize your tooth.
 Belterra Dental offers permanent dental crowns for patients near Austin and Dripping Springs, Texas.

-You might be asking yourself “Is dental crown procedures painful?”, “How much does tooth crowns cost?”.
+You might be asking yourself “Is a dental crown procedure painful?”, “How much do tooth crowns cost?”.
 These are popular questions and we understand why this is a concern for our dental patients.
 So what’s to expect from a dental crown procedure?
-Typically this procedure is broken down into two separate dentist visits.
-In the first visit we will prepare your tooth or teeth for the permanent crown and create a temporary crown.
-Furthermore this involves examining the tooth to make sure that it can support a crown and filling the tooth.
+Typically, this procedure is broken down into two separate dentist visits.
+In the first visit, we will prepare your tooth or teeth for the permanent crown and create a temporary crown.
+Furthermore, this involves examining the tooth to make sure that it can support a crown and filling the tooth.

 If you have any questions in regards to this procedure, please don’t hesitate to call us.